International Society for Biofabrication Bylaws

 c.
 Other items deemed necessary by the board

-The annual report will be signed by all members of the Board of Directors.
+The annual report will be approved by all members of the Board of Directors.

-The General Assembly appoints annually a Finance Committee consisting of at least 2 members who are not members of the Board of Directors.
-The Finance Committee researches the Financial Annual Report and reports to the General Assembly.
+The Executive Committee appoints annually two external auditors who are not members of the Board of Directors.
+The auditors review and approve the Financial Annual Report.

 The funds required of the purposes of the Society shall be raised from: